-IELTS Vocabulary means using a more academic style and word choice (Lexical Resource) when writing your essay.
-Using Topic Specific Vocabulary, collocations and words from the Academic Word List will help considerably.
+IELTS Vocabulary for the writing section refers to the academic style and word choice (Lexical Resource) when writing your essay.

 A collocation is a group of words that has an above average possibility of being found together.